elhoussine/stockY/README.md

 Welcome to <a href="https://stockxy.herokuapp.com/#/">StockY</a>,
 <br>
 This full-stack, single-page app is a functional clone of the popular e-commerce marketplace <a href="https://www.stockx.com/" target="_blank" rel="noopener noreferrer">StockX</a>, that allows users to sell and buy authentic sneakers, clothes, accessories, NFTs and more.
-I intentionally chose to clone this site so I could connect relevant ecom server logic with a clean and seamless front end experience.
+I intentionally chose to clone this site so I could connect relevant ecom server logic with a clean and seamless Front End experience.

 <p align="center">
   <img width="100%" src="https://github.com/elhoussine/stockY/blob/main/readme_assets/index_page.png"></img>